The Prophecy: Plot

 At school, Katherine finds Gabriel questioning the children.
 After he leaves, she rushes to Mary's home and finds Thomas.
 As Mary's condition worsens, Katherine takes Thomas to an abandoned mine where she had seen Gabriel.
-They find angelic script and experience together a terrible vision of the angelic war.
+They find angelic script and, together, experience a terrible vision of the angelic war.
 Returning to Mary, they find Gabriel and Jerry.
 Thomas kills Jerry, while Katherine distracts Gabriel when her wild gunshot misses him and blows up Mary's trailer home.
 They take Mary to a Native American site to be exorcised.
 In a hospital, Gabriel recruits a new unwilling assistant, Rachael, just as she dies of a terminal illness.

 Lucifer confronts Katherine and tells her that "other angels" have taken up this war against mankind, and since then, no human souls have been able to enter Heaven.
-He knows Gabriel plans to use Hawthorne's soul to overthrow the obedient angels.
-He also knows that if Gabriel wins the war under his influence Heaven will ultimately devolve into another Hell, which Lucifer considers "one Hell too many".
+He knows of Gabriel’s plan to use Hawthorne's soul to overthrow the obedient angels.
+He also knows that if Gabriel wins the war under his influence, Heaven will ultimately devolve into another Hell, which Lucifer considers "one Hell too many".
 Lucifer then appears to Thomas and advises him to use Gabriel's lack of faith against him.
 When Gabriel arrives and attempts to disrupt the exorcism ritual, Thomas kills Rachael, and he and Katherine fight Gabriel.
 Gabriel defeats them and moves to kill Katherine.

 Lucifer appears, encouraging the Natives to complete the exorcism.
 Lucifer confronts Gabriel, telling him that his war is based upon arrogance, which is evil, making it Lucifer's territory.
 Lucifer tells Gabriel he needs to go home and rips out his heart.
-Simultaneously Mary expels Hawthorne's soul.
-The "enemy ghost" starts to attack Thomas and Katherine, but a bright light from Heaven appears and destroys it.
+Simultaneously, Mary expels Hawthorne's soul.
+The "enemy ghost" begins attacking Thomas and Katherine, but a bright light from Heaven appears and destroys it.
 Lucifer asks Thomas and Katherine to "come home" with him, but they refuse.
 Lucifer drags Gabriel to Hell.
 As morning comes, Thomas comments on the nature of faith and what it means to truly be human.